 In August 2018, the NCUA proposed amendments to the 2015 risk-based capital rule, including changes to the definition of a complex credit union and a delay of the effective date by one year, to January 1, 2020.
 The proposal amends the definition of a “complex” credit union for risk-based capital purposes by increasing the threshold level for coverage from $100 million to $500 million.
 At the NCUA Board’s October 2018 meeting, Chairman McWatters and Board Member Metsger voted to finalize the rule.
 NAFCU thanked the NCUA Board for revisiting the rule, but emphasized that statutory changes are required to provide credit unions with a modern capital regime, and that the risk-based capital rule should be significantly revised or withdrawn prior to its implementation date (full comments here).

 On the legislative side, bipartisan legislation to delay the effective date of the risk-based capital rule to January 1, 2021 passed in the House of Representatives three times in 2018 as part of larger packages.
 For example, it passed as part of the FY 2019 Financial Services and General Government appropriations measure.
 It was also a part of the House amendments to S. 488, the JOBS and Investor Confidence Act of 2018, which passed the House 406-4.
-NAFCU continues to lobby Congress for a further delay, and listed the request as a priority for 2019 (see NAFCU’s letter to the House and Senate).
+NAFCU lobbied Congress for a further delay, listing the request as a priority for 2019 (see NAFCU’s letter to the House and Senate).
 Additionally, as part of its coronavirus advocacy efforts, NAFCU asked Congress in a letter to House Financial Services Committee (HFSC) Chairwoman Maxine Waters and HFSC Subcommittee Chairs to permanently grandfather “excluded goodwill” and “excluded other intangible assets” in the RBC calculation for credit unions.